nhsbsa/nhsbsa-digital-playbook/src/development/coding-logging.md

 ## Data protection

-Data access events must be logged in accordance with [ICO logging guidance][ico_logging_guidance].

-At a minimum, the following events must be logged:

-* Collection
-* Alteration
-* Consultation
-* Disclosure (including transfers)
-* Combination
-* Erasure

-From ICO guidance:

-> “It is important that you do not record the data itself in your logs of erasure, as there is no need to retain a duplicate record of what you have erased.
-The requirement is to produce metadata which displays, for example, what a specific person on a specific date erased.
-The ‘what’ does not have to detail the content of the record/information that has been deleted – it can simply record that record X was updated by a specific individual.”

-Data access event logs must include the reason for access and the system ID of the person who accessed the data, including recipient IDs in cases of disclosure.

-From ICO guidance:

-> “Logs must also record, where possible, the identity of the person who accessed (consulted) the data, the reason for the access, and the date and time of any associated action.
-You should also record the identity of any recipients, in cases of disclosure – this is particularly important as you will need to inform the recipients if you delete, amend or restrict the processing of this data following a request from the individual.”

 Data used in log entries must not include Personally Identifiable Information except for internal system IDs.
 Logging IDs allows individuals to be identified if necessary by cross reference to a transactional data store.
 Access to production data stores is controlled.

 For full guidance on use of PII, refer to [Guidance for coding with Personal Data](../coding-securely-personal-data/).